carbynestack/carbynestack/DEVELOPING.md

 git rebase -i master
 ```

-This will open up a text editor where you can specify which commits to squash.
+This will open a text editor where you can specify which commits to squash.

 ### Submitting